wisdanprakosa/data-portfolio/projects/04-Airbnb-Bangkok-Listings/README.md

-Here’s a ready-to-paste README for your **Airbnb Listings — Bangkok** project.
-I filled in the details from the files you uploaded (CSV, notebook, data dictionary) and kept it recruiter-friendly.

----

 # Airbnb Listings — Bangkok Market Analysis

 > Exploratory analysis of Bangkok Airbnb listings to understand price drivers, neighborhood patterns, and levers to improve occupancy & revenue.